Excitons in mesoscopically reconstructed moir\'e heterostructures

 In the limit of rigid lattices, the resulting ideal moir\'e pattern is shown as the left side of H (top) and R (bottom) triangles.
 The positions of high-symmetry registries with identical areas are represented by their respective colors, spanning a periodic lattice of laterally alternating registries with gradual interconversion according to the geometrical interference condition.
 In the presence of local lattice deformation, however, the ideal moir\'e pattern transforms into periodically reconstructed patterns shown in the right halves of the H and R triangles in Fig.~\ref{fig1}a.
-Driven by energy optimization between intralayer strain and interlayer adhesion energy, the optimal registries expand at the expense of unfavorable registries into periodic domains with areas inversely proportional to the twist angle $\theta$.
+Driven by competition between intralayer strain and interlayer adhesion energy, energetically favored registries expand at the expense of unfavorable registries into periodic domains with areas inversely proportional to the twist angle $\theta$.
 Theoretical and experimental results~\cite{Carr2018,Weston2020} indicate for H-type HBLs that only the \Hh stacking prevails in hexagonal domains after reconstruction, whereas \RX and \RM consolidate in tessellated triangular domains as two equally optimal registries in R-type heterostacks.

 The two scenarios of ideal and reconstructed moir\'e landscapes of Fig.~\ref{fig1}a can be in principle discerned with optical spectroscopy despite the length scale mismatch between the optical spot size of a few hundred nm and the domain dimensions well below $100$~nm.
 Utilizing distinct PL characteristics of interlayer excitons in atomic registries of MoSe$_2$-WSe$_2$ HBLs summarized in Table~\ref{tab_gfactor}, the observer could infer the contribution from each domain present in the optical spot.
-Under different spin-valley configurations, stacking symmetries and related degrees of interlayer hybridization, R and H interlayer excitons exhibit distinct transition energies~\cite{Yu2017,WuExciton2018,Gillen2018,Forg2021,Enaldiev2021}, oscillator strengths~\cite{Gillen2018,Forg2021} and dipolar selection rules~\cite{Yu2017,WuExciton2018,Forg2019} accessible with optical spectroscopy.
-Moreover, magneto-luminescence experiments allow the assignment of interlayer exciton PL to domains of specific registries using first-principles calculations of exciton Land\'e $g$-factors~\cite{Wozniak2020,Forg2021,Xuan2020}.
+By virtue of different spin-valley configurations, stacking symmetries and related degrees of interlayer coupling, R and H interlayer excitons exhibit distinct transition energies~\cite{Yu2017,WuExciton2018,Gillen2018,Forg2021,Enaldiev2021}, oscillator strengths~\cite{Gillen2018,Forg2021} and dipolar selection rules~\cite{Yu2017,WuExciton2018,Forg2019} accessible with optical spectroscopy.
+Moreover, magneto-luminescence experiments allow the assignment of interlayer exciton PL to domains of specific registries using first-principles calculations of exciton Land\'e $g$-factors~\cite{Wozniak2020,Forg2021,Xuan2020} and experimental values with sample-to-sample variations in the order of $10 - 20\%$.